 The Operational Risk Management (ORM) Program provides a consistent risk management approach, with supporting tools, and establishes minimum requirements for how operational risk is managed.
 It builds on and strengthens existing and established core risk management practices, processes, standards and tools.
 The ORM Program is specifically designed to align with the OMS and leveraged by key programs to ensure ORM commitments are met.
 The ORM Program additionally defines risk controls across common incident types.
 Events are regularly reviewed to identify trends and corrective actions, which could include updates to risk controls and/or lessons learned sharing.

-The Health and Safety Management Program (HSMP) supports our commitment to health and safety and provides the framework by which our health and safety objectives are achieved.
+The Health and Safety Management Program supports our commitment to health and safety and provides the framework by which our health and safety objectives are achieved.
 The HSMP establishes health and safety processes and procedures to ensure our operations are conducted in a manner that protects our employees and contractors, the public and communities where we operate, and the environment.

-The Incident Reporting and Investigation Program enables incident and near miss learnings to be shared across the company and industry.
+The Incident Investigation Program enables incident and near miss learnings to be shared across the company and industry.
 Plains implements any required improvements to processes, procedures or controls based on these learnings.
 Additionally, field employees in safety-sensitive positions receive standardized hazard recognition training on how to identify, assess and implement effective controls to mitigate hazards, in line with the National Safety Council personnel injury categories.

 Our Security Management Program helps to ensure the protection of the environment, public, employees, property and information through emphasis on physical security, information security, personnel security, security risk management and industry-related threat intelligence.
 Every employee receives annual security awareness training to familiarize themselves with identifying potential risks and how to protect against them.
 We undertake quarterly drills and annual exercises for regulated and critical facilities to ensure we are ready to respond to security threats or incidents.